Teens Can Survive

 ~ Mary McDermott Cook, President, The Eugene McDermott Foundation

-Awareness Training
+Suicide and Depression Awareness Training

 One of the most important objectives of the Teens Can Survive program is to educate the community on teenage depression and suicide.
 SCCenter promotes awareness by speaking directly to youth in community organizations such as schools, church youth groups, and other youth organizations.
 We also work closely with school counselors and other members of community organizations to create effective identification and intervention strategies.
 Awareness training consists of identifying the warning signals that often occur before a suicide attempt is made as well as the steps to take should a person identify as suicidal.

-Mental Health Check-Up
+Mental Health Check-Up for Teens

 In addition to awareness training, the Suicide and Crisis Center also facilitates mental health screening for youth.
 While education and awareness are important, mental health screening is very successful in identifying the youth who are suffering in silence.
 The program is unique for it can reach a large amount of youth in a limited amount of time.
 SCCenter strongly believes that just as youth receive an annual physical check-up, it is important for them to receive a mental health check-up as well.
 SCCenter offers screening for no charge to community organizations.